 STAYING SAFE ON A BUDGET

 • Prioritize your needs.
-Consider what type of riding gear you don’t need right around.
-For example, do you really need riding pants now?
-Or, could you buy them later when you have extra money?
+Consider what type of riding gear you don’t need right now.
+Do you really need riding pants now?
+Or buy them later when your budget allows.

 Maintenance and Repairs